subbusudo/Phishing-detector/README.md

 - OpenPhish (offline data)
 - Gmail DOM integration

+# How to 🧪 Test Instructions:
+Unzip the file.

+Go to chrome://extensions/

+Enable Developer Mode

+Click Load unpacked and select the unzipped folder.

+Open Gmail and click on any email.

+Look for the “🔍 Scan with PhishSentry” button above the message.

+Click it — you'll get phishing detection results instantly.

 ---

 > ⚠️ For educational/testing use only.
 Do not use for malicious purposes.